Home » Frustrated Buyer

 Dear Frustrated Buyer,

 The competition in your price range is fierce.
 I understand and sympathize with your frustration.
-It is common for sought after homes in desired Los Angeles neighborhoods to sell for more than a hundred thousand dollars over the asking price.
-Recently, when checking the MLS (multiple listing service) I came across a Pasadena fixer which was listed at $1,099,000 and sold to a cash buyer for $1,615,000.
+It is common for sought-after homes in desired Los Angeles neighborhoods to sell for more than a hundred thousand dollars over the asking price.
+Recently, when checking the MLS (multiple listing service) I came across a Pasadena fixer that was listed at $1,099,000 and sold to a cash buyer for $1,615,000.

 Buyer Frustration

-When viewing homes, notice if there are showings before and after yours.
-Many of these buyers will have equal or often larger down payments, and FICO scores similar to yours or even higher.
-Some of the buyers you are competing with, are waiving appraisal contingencies.
-So looking at new listings priced over your comfort level, is most likely a waste of everyone’s time in this market.
+As a result, looking at new listings priced over your comfort level is most likely a waste of everyone’s time in this market.
 Most desirable homes in your price range are selling within the first ten days.
-Typically, in multiple offers and usually over the asking price.
-Once a home has been on the market for three weeks there is likely some negotiating room.
+Typically, they receive multiple offers and, in many cases, sell over the asking price.
+However, once a home has been on the market for three weeks, there is often some negotiating room.

-Ask your Realtor why he is pushing your price point down.
-Suggest that he advise you of the selling price of each home you inquire about.
-It is likely that most of these homes are selling in multiple offers and substantially over asking price.
-Your real estate agent may be simply trying to narrow your search to homes you can afford.
+Therefore, ask your Realtor why he is pushing your price point down.
+In addition, suggest that he advise you of the actual selling price of each home you inquire about.
+Most of these homes are likely selling in multiple offers and substantially over the asking price.
+Ultimately, your real estate agent may simply be trying to narrow your search to homes you can realistically afford.

 1. Carrie says: